Nicholaspar/OBBPD/README.md

+Known issues:

+1. The plugin counter "Remaining" does not update properly.

 # 🧩 OBBPD - Oblivion Broken Batch Plugin Detector

 > A diagnostic safety tool for **Oblivion Remastered** that automatically tests mod plugins in batches, detects crashes, and identifies `.esp`/`.esm` files causing instability.